Docs Menu

 • Roll Back a Transaction

-If the transaction fails, the MongoDB PHP Library that manages MongoDB operations for Laravel MongoDB ensures that MongoDB discards all the changes made within the transaction before they become visible.
+If the transaction fails, the MongoDB PHP Library that manages MongoDB operations for the Laravel Integration ensures that MongoDB discards all the changes made within the transaction before they become visible.
 This property of transactions that ensures that all changes within a transaction are either applied or discarded is called atomicity.

 MongoDB performs write operations on single documents atomically.
 If you need atomicity in write operations on multiple documents or data consistency across multiple documents for your operations, run them in a multi-document transaction.